jansivans/tg-movie-matcher-app/README.md

 You can find the final code of this app here: [tg-movie-matcher-app](https://github.com/jansivans/tg-movie-matcher-app).

 ### Initialization with Drayman Framework

+Drayman Framework was chosen for the Telegram Mini App development because of its fast setup and unified full-stack development - combining server and client side inside components.
+It is also very easy to use and has a lot of features that are useful for Telegram Mini Apps.

 Let's start by initializing and starting new Drayman project: